LLNL/UnifyFS/docs/library_api.rst

 More Examples
 *************

-Additional examples demonstrating use of the client API can be found in the unit tests (see api-unit-tests_).
+Additional examples demonstrating use of the library API can be found in the unit tests (see api-unit-tests_).

 .. explicit external hyperlink targets